Nominal thresholds for good astrometric fits, and prospects for binary detectability, for the full extended Gaia mission: Methods

 \subsection{Number of observations in \textit{Gaia} data releases}

 The total number of observations per system, $N_\mathrm{obs}$, refers to the number of individual CCD observations.
 We can also quantify $N_\mathrm{vis}$ to be the number of transits with a minimum separation of four days, a proxy for the number of distinct epochs at which the system is observed \citep{Lind2021}.
 Figure \ref{Nvorb} shows the distribution of the number of observations and visibility period per system.
-Each field of view (2 in total) records 9 CCD observations per transit.
-A minority of observations are rejected as being outliers (as processed by the AGIS astrometric pipeline \cite{Lind2012}).
+In principle, each of the two fields of view records 9 CCD observations per transit.
+However, a minority of observations are lost because our estimate does not account for the fact that only 62, rather 63, CCDs in the focal plane collect astrometric data, and also due to gaps in the data transmission \citep{Lind2021} or observations being rejected as outliers (as processed by the AGIS astrometric pipeline, \cite{Lind2012}).
+These are not explicitly modelled here, and thus our estimated $N_\mathrm{obs}$ likely represents a slight overestimate.

 As we can see, the total number of observations, $N_\mathrm{obs}$, as well as the number of visibility periods, $N_\mathrm{vis}$, increases over time, resulting in a gradually broader distribution with the peak shifting towards higher values.
 The spread in the number of observations also increases from the extended baseline, as can be seen when comparing early to late data releases.